The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Methods

 \subsection{Stacked spectrum of the LyC leaking knot}

-Of the twelve gravitationally lensed images of the LCE cluster, five are captured by the NIRSpec IFU pointings.
+Of the twelve gravitationally lensed images of the LCE cluster, five are fully captured by the NIRSpec IFU pointings.
 Since these are all physically the same object, we combined their spectra by extracting each in a \(3 \times 3\) pixels aperture, normalized each spectrum by its median value to standardize their differently magnified fluxes, before stacking them by taking a flux-weighted average.
 All quantities derived from this spectrum are thus given in relative \(f_{\nu}\) or \(f_{\lambda}\) units.

 \autoref{fig:leakerspec} shows the full stacked, rest-frame blue and optical spectrum of the LCE cluster.
 The spectrum contains a large number of emission lines; we have identified 59 nebular lines, of which \(\sim\) 30 are Hydrogen recombination lines (including about 20 Balmer lines and 10 Paschen lines).
 The spectra also feature a set of broad, blended, stellar Wolf-Rayet line complexes that were discussed in \citet{riverathorsen2024}.

-The Figures in \autoref{app:lines} identify all these features.
-To enable conversion to physical units, we report the measured and the demagnifed flux of H$\beta$ for the image of the LCE that appears in image 4 of the lensed galaxy: the measured flux is $1.01 \pm 0.03 \times 10^{-17} \text{erg s}^{-1} \text{cm}^{-1}$, and the demagnfied flux is \(6.6 \pm 0.2 \times 10^{-19} \text{erg s}^{-1} \text{cm}^{-1}\), assuming the calculated magnfication of \(\mu= 15.3\) from K. Sharon et al. (2022).
+In \autoref{app:lines}, we give some more details about the unstacked and stacked LCE spectra.
+In \autoref{fig:unstacked}, we show the individual median-normalized, but otherwise unaltered, extraced spectra of each of the five gravitationally lensed images, along with the stacked spectrum itself for comparison.
+The similarity between the spectra is remarkable, and lends strong support to our claim that the images are indeed of the same object.
+Next, \autoref{fig:lineid1} and \autoref{fig:lineid2} show visual identification of the emission lines tabulated in \autoref{tab:linefluxes}.
+To enable conversion to physical units, we report the measured and demagnifed flux of H$\beta$ for the image of the LCE that appears in image 4 of the lensed galaxy: the measured flux is $1.01 \pm 0.03 \times 10^{-17} \text{erg s}^{-1} \text{cm}^{-1}$, and the demagnfied flux is \(6.6 \pm 0.2 \times 10^{-19} \text{erg s}^{-1} \text{cm}^{-1}\), assuming the calculated magnfication of \(\mu= 15.3\) from K. Sharon et al. (2022).